berkeley-scf/slurm-eml-2016/intro.md

     - Python, R, MATLAB, Spark, (SAS?)
  - [NSF XSEDE network](https://www.xsede.org) of supercomputers
     - Bridges supercomputer for big data computing, including Spark
+    - many other clusters/supercomputers

 **Big picture: if you don't have enough computing resources, don't give up and work on a smaller problem, talk to us.**

 # Job competition and scheduling on the EML clusters

+ - goals:
+     - allow users to share the CPUs equitably
+     - efficiently use the CPUs to maximum potential
+     - allow large jobs to run
+     - allow users to submit many jobs and have the scheduler manage them
  - jobs with various requirements
+     - time length
+     - number of cores
  - current scheduling policies
      - fairshare for queue
      - once running, only subject to time limits
      - backfilling and (on old cluster) resource reservations
  - time limits
      - very helpful for the scheduler - please include with SLURM submissions